How do Deaf people hear doorbells, phone rings, and alarm clocks? What technology do Deaf people use?

-Biological clock.. sunshine rays.. drinking a large glass of water before sleeping..
+First, the age-old biological or natural clock is one thing, using sunshine rays, drinking a large glass of water before sleeping..

 "The public bus was our clock alarm.
 In a Polish village, Ratowice, in the 1970s, the first public bus usually passed by our house regularly at a specific time every early morning at around 5am.
 The city bus' wheels made enough rumbling vibration on the cobbled street at the same time its headlights flashed through the window that woke us up for work." -- Zofia Lapiak.